m-d-nabeel/ytdl-next/DOCUMENTATION.md

 3. **Download queue management UI**: Interface for managing download queue
 4. **Persistent settings**: User preferences storage
 5. **More platform support**: Beyond YouTube to other video platforms
+6. **Browser extension integration**: Direct capture of media URLs from browser
+7. **Scheduled downloads**: Ability to schedule downloads for a later time
+8. **Batch downloads**: Support for downloading multiple videos at once
+9. **Custom format merging**: User control over audio/video format combinations
+10. **Subtitle extraction**: Download and embed subtitles in video files

 ---

-This documentation is maintained as of May 7, 2025.
+This documentation is maintained as of May 8, 2025.
 For the latest information, check the project repository.